grgmyl/Ns3Project/README.md

     Part 2: Constructs a more complex multi-node network topology to investigate dynamic routing, packet flow management, and the impact of link failures on packet loss and network performance.

-The simulation is implemented using a combination of C++ and Python (via the NS-3 Python bindings).